G&L Tribute Series (Updated for July 2021)

 The Saddle Lock bridge is simple and effective, like so many of Leo Fender’s designs.
 It’s a high mass bridge with small screws pinning down the saddles and pushing them together.
 This allows them to be individually adjusted, but effectively makes the whole bridge one single mass.
 As you’d expect, this moves more energy form the strings through the body (the Saddle Lock bridge is tightly secured to the body for minimum friction) and thus brings more value, sustain and tone to your sound!

 The Fallout combines a P90 pickup with a humbucker for tonal versatility, and enhances this further by adding a coil tap to the humbucker!
 The ASAT Deluxe, also mentioned earlier there, is made with a luxurious carved top, with a veneer of Flame Maple added for reasons of sheer beauty!
 If ever a guitar straddled the ground between a ‘T’ style guitar and an ‘LP’-style, it’s this classy beauty!
 This one guitar could potentially solve a lot of problems for the gigging guitarist.
 It’s affordable, gorgeous, classic and highly functional.

-This isn’t a sale: we’ve decided to lower these prices and keep them this way.
-We believe in the quality of the G&L Tribute range, and want guitarists to think (ever so slightly) outside the box and give them a try.
+We believe in the quality of the G&L Tribute range, and invite guitarists to think (ever so slightly) outside the box and give them a try.
 We think, for the money, there is very little realistic competition.
-The features built into these guitars are normally conidered luxury upgrades in the guitar trade, and priced accordingly.
-With these G&L Tribute guitars, you really are getting a quite indecently high level of quality and function for the money.
+The features built into these guitars are often considered luxury upgrades in the guitar trade, and priced accordingly.
+With these G&L Tribute guitars, you really are getting a quite indecently high level of quality and function for comparatively little outlay.